GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 - Device attributes: Attributes pertaining to this resource type are listed by visiting the URL `https://<host-name>/identity/restv1/scim/v2/Schemas/urn:ietf:params:scim:schemas:core:2.0:FidoDevice`

-Currently the service supports only:
+Currently the endpoint supports only:

 - Devices search and retrieval (via GET and POST)